karansingh82888/DU/README.md

 ![Screenshot_20240506_172300](https://github.com/karansingh82888/DU/assets/121599503/bcc1f8c0-d721-458c-b1cb-23b086ac9391)

-This is the second screen contains moview listing in two column based list.
+This is the second screen contains movie listing in two column based list.
 Also whenever user reaches to end of page it will fetch next page data corresponding to current page.Also, There is log out button in top right corner of page to remove user existing session,<br />

 Dashboard Screen (Movie Listing) .<br />